James, my wife (Sylvia), I, and Julia, with James’s and Lien’s daughter and twins.; the studio portrait for book publicity

 This website has been created to publicize various reports and articles that I have written, as well as alert others to my interests.
 To contact me on any matters arising from content on this site, please email me at email@example.com.

 On October 26, 2017, the University of Buckingham Press published my book ‘Misdefending the Realm’.
 For further information, see MisdefendingtheRealm.
-The book will be available in the USA in early May, 2018.
+The book was published in the USA in early May, 2018.

 April 2018: Double-Crossing the Soviets?

 February 2018: Sonia and the Quebec Agreement

 December 2017: Isaiah in Love

 November 2017: Krivitsky, Churchill and the Cold War